enberg/viite/README.md

 # Viite

-Viite is a single class library for generating and validating finnish reference numbers.
+Viite is a single class library for generating and validating finnish reference numbers with check digits according to the [FFI specification](https://www.fkl.fi/en/material/publications/Publications/The_reference_number_and_the_check_digit.pdf).

 ### Usage